coletrammer/ttx/docs/pages/terminal.md

 Multi cells with a height greater than 0 are also very difficult to deal with when reflowing lines, when the cells have mixed height.

+## Multi Cells

+Combined cells come in 2 forms: wide characters as determined by the grapheme cluster width, and explicitly sized text specified by the kitty text-sizing protocol.
+Although wide characters represent an extreme subset of the text-sizing protocol, wide characters are more common and may deserve special optimizations.

+To represent combined cells, it likely makes the most sense to store the associated text and graphics rendition in the top-left cell.
+This is useful because it lets us re-use several fields, and maps naturally when rendering cells.
+Every other "cell" linked to the primary cell can be ignored.

+However, blank cells cannot be ignored when modifying terminal contents.
+In particular, erasing or overwriting a single cell which is part of a combined cell clears the whole mulit-cell.
+This gives us to ways of handling this operation: eager clearing or lazy clearing.

+### Eager Clearing

+In this model, when we "clear" a cell which is part of a multi-cell, we need to find the all other joined cells and erase those too.
+This is somewhat inefficient and often redundant, as depending on the mutation, we're going to erase those other cells next (think something clearing the current line).

+### Lazy Clearing

+In this model, clearing a part of a multi-cell simply sets a flag on the shared metadata indicating the cell is no longer valid.
+When rendering, we can check this flag and treat the cell as blank if this flag is set.
+To properly handle background character erase, we'd need to store an associated background color on the multicell object.
+Additionally, we can longer share multi-cell metadata objects between "equivalent" multi-cells.
+This is especially bad when considering text consisting of all width 2 characters.
+We'd effectively need 1.5 as many objects as we would if we used the eager approach.

+### Solution

+Given these constraints, it makes the most sense to lazily clear multicells with height > 1 and eagerly clear cells with height = 1.
+Almost all terminal mutations are implemented on a per-row basis, and so will be able to eagerly clear multicells based by checking the boundaries of the operation.
+For the common case of width=2, we'll still give the cell a multicell id, but it will have a fast path for lookup.

+To determine which cell of a multicell is "primary", we'll need a 2 bit flags per cell.
+The primary cell will have both bits set, while the top-most and left-most cells will have only 1 of the bits set.
+Finding the primary cell can be done by iterating up and to the left looking for these flags.